antweiss/phantomjs-load/README.md

 This project was developed in conjunction with my [blog](http://keekdageek.com) on explaining how to setup and run these tests.
 The blog is seperated into a two part series.

 [Part 1](http://keekdageek.com/02-08-2015/cucumber-phantomjs-docker-1.html) - covers the following tags which sets up a local development environment to develop the tests, and a Docker image to deploy the tests on different clients.

+part1.a - Cucumber and PhantomJS
+part1.b - Docker